jrhunter/rhunter/content/about/_index.md

 +++

 I'm interested in the critique of law and the state, both as a contribution to the critique of political economy and as part of a broader critical theory of our inverted and topsy-turvy social world.
-I hold a Ph.D. in Politics from Princeton University, and I am a member of the [Legal Form](https://legalform.blog) editorial collective.

-You can contact me via [email](mailto:jrh@rhunter.org) or [Twitter](https://twitter.com/selfactingmule).

 This site is built using [Hugo](https://gohugo.io/) and [Minimo](https://github.com/MunifTanjim/minimo).
 The source code is available [here](https://github.com/jrhunter/rhunter).